AIRLab-POLIMI/active-vision/README.md

       sudo apt-get install ros-humble-pcl-ros
       ```
    - Install *Octomap* library:
-     - From [this repostory](https://github.com/octomap/octomap/releases) download the latest version as source file (.zip)
+     - From [this repostory](https://github.com/octomap/octomap/releases) download the v1.10.0 version as source file (.zip)
      - Create a workspace `octomap_ws/src` where the content of the .zip file is extracted
      - In folder `octomap_ws`: `colcon build`
      - Source: `source ../octomap_ws/install/setup.bash`